 Part of me was hoping that once Steinbach became aware of the project (through an exhibition we did together) he would fight back to reclaim his page one results.
 I imagined him hosting a series of his own carefully worded interviews where he discussed many different intentions for the work.
 So far that hasn’t happened, but we’ll see.

-After, About, With 2013-5 Vinyl lettering, iPad with search result set, Fujifilm instant film, artist book.
-Dimensions variable.
+Vinyl lettering, iPad with search result set, Fujifilm instant film, artist book.